-The Conservation Commission has mapped examples of twelve types of natural community in
+The Conservation Commission has mapped examples of twelve types of natural community in Dummerston.

-Dummerston.
 The Vermont Nongame and Natural Heritage Program has identified and evaluated sites where 8 exemplary natural communities occur in Dummerston.
 They include a Rivershore Grassland, Riverside Outcrop, Pitch Pine-Scrub-Oak Barrens, Mesic Maple-Ash-Hickory-Oak Forest, Pitch Pine-Oak-Heath Rocky Summit, Red Pine Forest, Red Maple-Black Ash Seepage Swamp, and Silver Maple-Ostrich Fern-Riverine Floodplain Forest.
-With the exception of the floodplain forest, all of the sites are associated with the West River or Black Mountain.
-These exemplary communities represent intact examples of Vermont native flora, fauna, and vegetation.
+With the exceptions of the seepage swamp and the floodplain forest, all of the sites are associated with the West River or Black Mountain.
+These exemplary communities represent intact examples of Vermont native flora, fauna and vegetation.